-• Reviewed KPMG's audit reports

-Our review, as differentiated from an audit in accordance with GAGAS, was not intended to enable us to express, nor do we express, opinions on OST's financial statements, internal controls, or compliance with laws and regulations.
-KPMG is responsible for the attached auditors' reports and the conclusions expressed in the reports.
-Our review, however, disclosed no instances in which KPMG did not comply, in all material respects, with GAGAS.
+In connection with the contract, we reviewed KPMG's reports and related documentation and inquired of its representatives.
+Our review, as differentiated from an audit of the financial statements in accordance with U.S. Generally Accepted Government Auditing Standards, was not intended to enable us to express, and we do not express, opinions on the Trust Funds Financial Statements or conclusions about the effectiveness of internal control over financial reporting.
+KPMG is responsible for the attached auditors' reports dated November 9, 2018, and the conclusions expressed therein.
+Our review disclosed no instances where KPMG did not comply, in all material respects, with U.S. Generally Accepted Government Auditing Standards.

-The legislation creating the Office of Inspector General requires that we report to Congress semiannually on all audit, evaluation, and inspection reports issued; actions taken to implement our recommendations; and recommendations that have not been implemented.
-Therefore, we will include the information in the attached report in our next semiannual report.
+The legislation creating the Office of Inspector General requires that we report to Congress semiannually on all audit, inspection, and evaluation reports issued; actions taken to implement our recommendations; and recommendations that have not been implemented.
+We will include the information in the attached report in our next semiannual report.

 We appreciate the courtesies and cooperation extended to KPMG and our staff during this audit.
-If you have any questions regarding the report, please contact me at 202-208-5745.
+If you have any questions regarding this report, please contact me at 202-208-5745.